praveek/launch.en/help/launch-reference/publishing/environments.md

      The environment where your embed codes are placed in the pages or applications that are available to the public.
 1. Select your host.
 1. \(Optional\) Enable Create Archive if you want your build delivered as a .zip package.
 If you want to encrypt the .zip file, enable Encrypt Archive and enter an encryption password.
 Enter the location where the library is hosted.
 The path can be either a full URL or a relative path that can be used across multiple domains.
 This is important because most builds have multiple files that contain internal references to one another.
-1. Click Save.
+1. Click **[!UICONTROL Save]**.
-1. In the Web Install Instructions dialog box, select whether to load the library asynchronously.
+1. In the [!UICONTROL Web Install Instructions] dialog box, select whether to load the library asynchronously.
 If you choose to load the library asynchronously, copy the embed code provided in the dialog box.
 You can also install your embed code later by clicking the Install icon for that environment in your Environments list.
 Refer to the information below.
 1. Repeat for each environment in your development, approval, and publishing change.

 After the environments are created, you are ready to publish.